-During the three-months ended December 31, 2023, none of our directors or officers (as defined in Rule 16a-1(f) under the Exchange Act) adopted, modified, or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as those terms are defined in Item 408 of Regulation S-K, except as described in the table below:
+During the three-months ended December 31, 2024, none of our directors or officers (as defined in Rule 16a-1(f) under the Exchange Act) adopted, modified, or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as those terms are defined in Item 408 of Regulation S-K, except as described in the table below:

-Name Title Action Character of Trading Arrangement (1) Adoption Date Earliest Sale Date Expiration Date (2) Aggregate # of securities to be purchased or sold (3) K. Christopher Farkas Vice President and Chief Financial Officer Adoption Rule 10b5-1 Trading Arrangement December 14, 2023 March 14, 2024 September 14, 2024 (4) Paul J. Ferdenzi Vice President, General Counsel, and Corporate Secretary Adoption Rule 10b5-1 Trading Arrangement December 13, 2023 March 12, 2024 December 31, 2024 Up to 5000 shares to be sold
+Name Title Action Character of Trading Arrangement (1) Adoption Date Earliest Sale Date Expiration Date (2) Aggregate # of securities to be purchased or sold (3) K. Christopher Farkas Vice President and Chief Financial Officer Adoption Rule 10b5-1 Trading Arrangement November 5, 2024 (4) May 5, 2025 (5) Gary A. Ogilby Vice President and Corporate Controller Adoption Rule 10b5-1 Trading Arrangement November 7, 2024 (4) May 7, 2025 Up to 290 shares to be sold

-- (1) Except as indicated by footnote, each trading arrangement marked as a "Rule 10b5-1 Trading Arrangement" is intended to satisfy the affirmative defense of Rule 10b5-1(c), as amended. - (2) The Rule 10b5-1 trading arrangements permits transactions through and including the earlier to occur of (a) the completion of all purchases or sales, (b) the date listed in the table, or (c) such date the trading arrangement is otherwise terminated according to its terms.
-The trading arrangements also provide for automatic expiration in the event of death, dissolution, bankruptcy, or insolvency of the adopting person. - (3) The volume of sales is based on pricing triggers outlined in the Rule 10b5-1 Trading Arrangement. - (4) The aggregate number of shares of common stock to be sold pursuant to Mr. Farkas's Rule 10b5-1 Trading Arrangement include: (a) 100% of the net after-tax shares received upon the vesting of 1,805 time-based restricted stock units on March 18, 2024; and (b) 100% of the net after-tax shares of common stock received upon the vesting of 2,371 performance-based restricted stock units (PSUs), which were granted March 18, 2021.
-The number of shares granted is at target and the number of shares that will be earned will depend on Company total shareholder return relative to its peer group for the 2021 2023 performance period.
+- 1. Except as indicated by footnote, each trading arrangement marked as a "Rule 10b5-1 Trading Arrangement" is intended to satisfy the affirmative defense of Rule 10b5-1(c), as amended. - 2.
+The Rule 10b5-1 trading arrangements permits transactions through and including the earlier to occur of (a) the completion of all purchases or sales, (b) the date listed in the table, or (c) such date the trading arrangement is otherwise terminated according to its terms.
+The trading arrangements also provide for automatic expiration in the event of death, dissolution, bankruptcy, or insolvency of the adopting person. - 3.
+The volume of sales is based on pricing triggers outlined in the Rule 10b5-1 Trading Arrangement. - 4.
+Transactions under each Rule 10b5-1 Trading Arrangement commence no earlier after the later of (a) 91 days after adoption of the Rule 10b5-1 Trading Arrangement, and (2) the third business day following the public disclosure of the Company's financial results on Form 10-K for the year ended December 31, 2024. - 5.
+The aggregate number of shares of common stock to be sold pursuant to Mr. Farkas's Rule 10b5-1 Trading Arrangement include: (a) 100% of the net after-tax shares received upon the vesting of 2,243 time-based restricted stock units on March 17, 2025; and (b) up to 100% of the net after-tax shares of common stock received upon the vesting of 2,956 performance-based restricted stock units (PSUs), which were granted March 17, 2022.
+The number of shares granted is at target and the number of shares that will be earned will depend on Company total shareholder return relative to its peer group for the 2022 2024 performance period.
 PSUs may be earned up to 200% of grant.
-PSUs will be earned as common stock in early 2024.
-For more information, see the "Compensation Discussion and Analysis" section in our most recent proxy statement, which was filed with the SEC on March 24, 2023.
+PSUs will be earned as common stock in early 2025.
+For more information, see the "Compensation Discussion and Analysis" section in our most recent proxy statement, which was filed with the SEC on March 22, 2024.
 In addition, the actual number of shares that will be released to Mr. Farkas in connection with the PSUs and sold under the Rule 10b5-1 Trading Arrangement will be net of the number of shares withheld to satisfy tax withholding obligations arising from the vesting of such shares and is not yet determinable.